spread-ai/docs-comments/docs/module-2/creating-a-display-application.md

      - toc
 ---

 Now that we know how to fetch data from the Engineering Intelligence Graph we can create an application to display it.
-We're going to create an application that displays the date when a feature variant was created within a table.
+We're going to create an application that displays:

+- The name of the feature variant.
+For example: `Airbags` in a vehicle.
+- What components make up the feature variant.
+For example: airbags might consist of a component that senses when a crash has happened and a component that deploys the airbag.
+- Which software modules the components use to complete tasks.
+For example: the crash detection component might use software that determines when an impact has happened.

+We will display these details in a table.

 {{ snippets.demoInstanceDetails }}